chakrateja70/talentScout-bot/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue in the GitHub repository.
+If you encounter any issues or have questions, please open an issue in the GitHub repository. # talentScout-bot